This guide will provide assistance to members on the electronic signing of documents, covering the relevant law and potential risks.

-The guide will be reviewed and updated as necessary and users of the guide should be aware that amendments may be made in the future.
+The guide will continue to be reviewed and updated as necessary and users of the guide should be aware that amendments may be made in the future.

 Below is a summary of the points to consider when deciding on whether or not to use an electronic signature.